nystudio107/generator-craftplugin/CHANGLOG.md

 # generator-craftplugin Changelog

+## 1.2.5 - 2017.02.06
+### Changed
+* Fixed an issue with the generated Element template that would throw a PHP error

 ## 1.2.4 - 2017.02.05
 ### Changed
 * Ensured that the calls to getPublishedUrl() correspond to the published assets directory